HardisonCo/.github/international/cooperative-republic-of-guyana/gy-health/hms-esq/index.md

 ## Integration Points

-This document outlines how HMS-ESQ is integrated with gy_Health systems in Cooperative Republic of Guyana.
+This document outlines how HMS-ESQ is integrated with gy-health systems in Cooperative Republic of Guyana.